 As you ride down the mound, your glutes play a pivotal role.
 They help maintain the tilt of the pelvis.
 This challenges their ability to maintain pelvic tilt.
 There’s a critical moment when the rear femur internally rotates.
 The efficiency and timing of clean internal rotation of the back hip during the hip hinge is of the utmost importance.
 As the pitcher rides down the mound, the gluteals, are pushed towards the boundary of their optimal lengths and functionality.
 Internal rotation of the back femur restores the length of the gluteals, thereby allowing for maximal force production and efficiency.

 The timing of rear hip internal rotation is absolutely vital.
 Yet, every pitch varies slightly, making precise repeatability impossible.
 The key is to keep the pelvis tilted for an extended duration.
 Just as in our Newtforce study.
-This provides anatomical options (affordances), ensuring that no when the femur’s decides to rotate, it remains centered in the hip socket.
+This provides anatomical options (affordances), ensuring that no matter when the femur’s decides to rotate, it remains centered in the hip socket.

 The Concept of Hip Lock